techidaily/site-ai-video-editing/source/_posts/new-unlocking-the-power-of-davinci-resolve-scopes-enhance-your-color-grad-for-2024.md

 ![parade](https://images.wondershare.com/filmora/article-images/2023/mastering-davinci-resolve-scopes-a-comprehensive-guide-9.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Parade works almost in a similar manner as the waveform.
 It displays the red, green, and blue channels of the image as separate waveforms.
 This way, you can easily identify and correct color casts while ensuring the colors in the image are balanced.
 The video scope provides useful information to decide which parts of the image need to be corrected or tweaked further.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **3\.
 Vectorscope**